laceyp99/LoopGPT/README.md

 - `evaluation/`
   - `Results/`: Images showing evaluation analysis for the README
   - `tests.py`: The midi validation tests for the evaluation
+  - `analysis.py`: The data analysis visualization of the SOTA and Ollama evaluation data
   - `sota_eval.py`: The async evaluation script with live CLI table logging
+  - `prompt_translation_analysis.py`: The data analysis visualization of the prompt translation evaluation data
+  - `prompt_translation_eval.py`: The async evaluation script with live CLI table logging
   - `ollama_eval.py`: The serial evaluation for local model testing
 - `requirements.txt`: List of Python dependencies
 - `evaluation_log.json`: JSON log of the model evaluations